-An impressive array of visitors have visited us in recent years, including Renee Busch, member of the Sevenoaks Suns ladies' basketball team and storyteller, Ben Fairlight Edwards.
-Boys were also able to see many wonderful birds of prey from Eagle Heights and the younger boys enjoyed visits from Flying Colours Pottery and loved being involved in the Victrix History Day.
-We are also welcoming back Old Boys at Prize Giving to tell us about their adventures since leaving Solefield, including a nuclear submarine commander and screen writer Tom Edge who have shared their experiences with us all.
+Many visitors have visited us in recent years, including Tom Palmer, a pottery workshop, a visiting French theatre company and professor Bubbles!
+We are also welcoming back Old Pupils at Prize Giving to tell us about their adventures since leaving Solefield, including a nuclear submarine commander and screen writer Tom Edge who have shared their experiences with us all.